Sabal palmetto: Cultivation

-Sabal palmetto is a popular landscape plant in subtropical climates and used for its tolerance of salt spray and drought, and is moderately cold hardy.
+Sabal palmetto is a popular landscape plant in the subtropical climates of the Gulf and south Atlantic states, mostly from coastal regions of North Carolina to Florida.
+Sabal palm is used extensively around beach and resort areas along the lower East Coast because of its tolerance of salt spray and drought.
 Because of their relatively long establishment period and prevalence on southern ranchlands, few, if any are grown from seed in nurseries.
 Instead, established plants are dug in the wild with small rootballs since virtually all the severed roots die and must be replaced by new roots in the new location.
-Most leaves are removed at this time to reduce transpiration.
+Most leaves are removed during transplanting to reduce transpiration.
+Cabbage palms have excellent hurricane resistance, but are frequently overpruned to supposedly lower wind loads.
+Sabal palm seed germination excels in hot and humid summer climates.

-Most references rate the species as hardy to USDA hardiness zone 8a.
-Cabbage palms have excellent hurricane resistance, but are frequently overpruned.
-Sabal palms normally only do well in hot and humid summer climates.
+Most references rate the species as hardy to USDA hardiness zone 8b.
+A small number of specimens are cultivated beyond the typical regions sabal is known to be cultivated in, including parts of Tennessee, northern Virginia, and along the middle Atlantic coast from Maryland to coastal New Jersey and coastal Connecticut.
+A long term specimen (covered with frost cloth in winter) grows in favorable microclimate (zone 7a/b) at the University of Bridgeport CT since 2009.

 The cabbage palm is remarkably resistant to fire, floods, coastal conditions, cold, high winds, and drought.
-Despite this, recent mortality has been caused by Texas phoenix palm decline, a phytoplasma currently found on the west coast of Florida.
+Despite this, mortality has been caused by Texas phoenix palm decline (now known as Lethal Bronzing Disease), a phytoplasma found on the west coast of Florida in 2006.

 Sabal palmetto trunks appear in two different conditions, which can be confusing (see photo).
 When leaves die, the leaf bases typically persist for a while, creating a spiky, "basketweave" effect.
 These remnant leaf bases are called "bootjacks" or "boots", for short.
 The name stems from the "Y" shape that was reminiscent of devices used to aid individuals in removing boots.
 Transplanted palms are sometimes deliberately shorn of these bootjacks.
 Taller specimens are more likely to have lost their bootjacks and appear relatively smooth and columnar.
 The loss of bootjacks is a natural, if poorly understood, phenomenon, as the palm does not create a leaf abscission zone so the loss of the leaf bases results from some other physical or biological process.